 Rental car damage fees are difficult to dispute without pickup and return photos, fuel and mileage records, pre-existing damage, insurance terms, and return confirmation.

-This article is educational information, not legal advice.
-It explains a practical workflow for Rental Car Damage Fees: Pickup and Return Photos Are Core Evidence using evidence, dates, deadlines, and official-source escalation references.
+This article is educational and does not provide legal advice for Rental Car Damage Fees: Pickup and Return Photos Are Core Evidence.
+It focuses on preserving evidence, checking dates and contract wording, and choosing the right seller, platform, payment-provider, carrier, or regulator channel.

 Why This Problem Happens